Dululu-xy/Dululu-xy/README.md

 I am a Graduate Student at China University of Petroleum (East China) , pursuing a Masters in Computer Science and technology.

-I’m currently working on Computer Vision and Generative AI, including:
+I’m currently working on Computer Vision, Image Processing, and Generative AI, including:
 - Seismic Image Noise Attenuation
 - Seismic Image Super-Resolution